equinor/neqsim-python/README.md

 >pip install neqsim

 ## Getting Started
 See the [NeqSim Python Wiki](https://github.com/equinor/neqsimpython/wiki) for how to use NeqSim Python via Python or in Jupyter notebooks.
 Also see [examples of use of NeqSim for Gas Processing in Colab](https://colab.research.google.com/github/EvenSol/NeqSim-Colab/blob/master/notebooks/examples_of_NeqSim_in_Colab.ipynb#scrollTo=kHt6u-utpvYf).
-Use [NeqSim discussion forum](https://github.com/equinor/neqsim/discussions) for Q&A.
+Learn and ask questions in [Discussions for use and development of NeqSim](https://github.com/equinor/neqsim/discussions).

 ### Prerequisites
 A Java run time environment ([Java JRE](https://www.oracle.com/java/technologies/javase-jre8-downloads.html)) needs to be installed.
 The Python package [JPype](https://github.com/jpype-project/jpype) is used to connect Python and Java.
 Read the [installation requirements for Jpype](https://jpype.readthedocs.io/en/latest/install.html).
 Be aware that mixing 64 bit Python with 32 bit Java and vice versa crashes on import of the jpype module.
 The needed Python packages are listed in the [NeqSim Python dependencies page](https://github.com/equinor/neqsimpython/network/dependencies).